matterholt/matterPage/src/content/blog/2023/2023-07-27-OOP/index.md

 **Abstraction**, remove the complicated processes and supplies a simple interface. so any complicated logic to obtain the values that we are looking for has been abstracted away, resulting in a simple high-level external interface.
 Abstraction is simple to hide the logic just return and expose the answer.
 It doesn't matter how the task is completed just need the answer.

 **Inheritance**, help keep code DRY (Don't Repeat Yourself).
 Say you have made a class and about to make another one that could share attributes or behaviors.
-Then it might be a good idea to place the common attribute in a general class and have the "child" class inherit those common attributes and define more specifically inside the "child" class.
+Then it might be a good idea to place the common attribute in a general class and have the child class inherit those common attributes and define more specifically inside the child class.

 **Polymorphism**, say we have a common method in the parent class and most of the time the method would be good to use. but when a child class inherits a method from a parent, but in the child class, we need to change the said method to do something a bit different.
 The method name would remain the same but would perform the action defined in the child instead of the parent.
 This would be referred to as _Method Overriding_.
 There is a technique called _Method Overloading_.
 Which would have methods would have multiple methods with the same name but with different number parameters.
 This concept is a little complex but the thing to remember is that when a method from a parent class doesn't quite match what needs to be done the method can be redefined in the child and still have the same outside interaction.